ymunemasa/data-tutorials/tutorials/hdf/realtime-event-processing-in-nifi-sam-sr-superset/tutorial-0.md

 - [Downloaded HDF 3.0 Sandbox](https://hortonworks.com/downloads/#sandbox)
 - [Deployed and Installed HDF 3.0 Sandbox](https://hortonworks.com/tutorial/sandbox-deployment-and-install-guide/)
+- 4 cores/ 8GB RAM for the VM or Container environment

 1\.
 On your local machine, update the `/private/etc/hosts` file with the following value: `sandbox-hdf.hortonworks.com` and remove the "#" hash symbol: